Catholic Lending Program

 In the 1980s, Catholic Order of Foresters (COF) began a proprietary lending program directed toward Roman Catholic schools and institutions.
 Since the beginning of this Roman Catholic mission-based initiative, COF has originated over $150,000,000 in loans with Catholic institutions, allowing for the construction and continuation of multiple parishes, parochial and college prep schools, and Catholic colleges and universities.

-For more information about this program, contact Senior Investment Analyst Benjamin Guzman.
+For more information about this program, contact Portfolio Manager Ben Guzman.

-– Ralph J. Elwart, President and CEO of Notre Dame College Prep
+– Ralph J. Elwart, former president and CEO of Notre Dame College Prep

-– George Harne, Ph.D., President of Magdalen College of the Liberal Arts
+– George Harne, Ph.D., former president of Magdalen College of the Liberal Arts

 When I retired from the Navy after 30 years, I went to Yuma, Arizona, to help with the Yuma Catholic High School initiative.
 After fairly successful fundraising, it was time to look for financing.
 After pursuing many financing options, Catholic Order of Foresters was the most cooperative and less bureaucratic of the financing institutions contacted.
 They were also delightful to deal with.